Franz Brentano: Legacy

 The young Martin Heidegger was very much inspired by Brentano's early work On the Several Senses of Being in Aristotle.

 Brentano's focus on conscious (or phenomenal) intentionality was inherited by Carl Stumpf's Berlin School of experimental psychology, Anton Marty's Prague School of linguistics, Alexius Meinong's Graz School of experimental psychology, Kazimierz Twardowski's Lwów School of philosophy, and Edmund Husserl's phenomenology.
-Brentano's work also influenced George Stout, the teacher of G. E. Moore and Bertrand Russell at Cambridge University.
+Brentano's work also influenced George Stout, the teacher of G. E. Moore and Bertrand Russell at the University of Cambridge.